 Summer 2012, the Positronics Division of the George Washington University Robotics Lab took me under their wing as an intern.
 Our team smoothed joint movement of the Willow Garage Personal Robot 2 (PR2), alongside improving load equalization (below).
 I programmed the PR2 to autonomously “learn” to place objects in holes with the corresponding shape (using only past motor position commands and the finger gripper sensors).

 Spring 2013, an interest in contextual machine learning led me to write an automated contextual analysis program that learned the grammar rules of compressed Braille from partially translated text.
+I used Braille as a test language, but this is a framework to automate the decoding of any partially understood (ancient) language by creating probabilistic dictionaries.

 Summer 2013, I interned as a software engineer at Cloudera.
 During my time there, I developed a consumer download metrics tracking system for internal purposes.